The Human Truth Foundation

 Health:

 Public health in Norway is very good.
-Norway comes in the best 20 when it comes to its food aid and health contributions and WHO compliance32, its fertility rate13 (one of the best in Europe), its average life expectancy11 and in its adolescent birth rate20.
-It does better than average when it comes to its immunizations take-up33 and in its smoking rate34 (amongst the lowest in Europe).
+Norway comes in the best 20 in its food aid and health contributions and WHO compliance32, its fertility rate13 (amongst the best in Europe), its average life expectancy11 and in its adolescent birth rate20.
+It does better than average in its immunizations take-up33 and in its smoking rate34 (one of the best in Europe).
 But, things could still be better.
-Norway does worse than average in terms of its suicide rate35 and in its alcohol consumption rate36 (still low for Europe).
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Norway does worse than average in its suicide rate35 and in its alcohol consumption rate36 (still low for Europe).
+The number of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Norway improved by +6.4yrs in the 30 years from 1990, less than the global average of +7.9yrs.

 Life Expectancy